MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 As it configures identity and access control, Contoso has already begun to put some aspects of governance and security in place.
 Broadly, it needs to consider three areas:

-- **Policy:** Azure Policy applies and enforces rules and effects over your resources for resources to comply with corporate requirements and SLAs.
+- **Policy:** Azure Policy applies and enforces rules and effects over your resources, so the resources comply with corporate requirements and SLAs.
-- **Locks:** Azure allows you to lock subscriptions, resources groups, and other resources so that they can be modified only by those with authority to do so.
+- **Locks:** Azure allows you to lock subscriptions, resource groups, and other resources so that they can be modified only by those with authority.
 - **Tags:** Resources can be controlled, audited, and managed with tags.
 Tags attach metadata to resources, providing information about resources or owners.

 ### Set up policies